Fraser Valley author launches second crime novel - BC Local News

 “The style is still short and punchy, there’s lots of rat-a-tat dialogue, and the plot races along.
 But it’s a much different story.
 It’s a bit more contemplative, and digs deeper into Thaddeus’s unhappiness and alienation as the mystery unfolds.”

-Heffernan said he stress to complete the manuscript came from more than mere contractual obligation.
+Heffernan said the stress to complete the manuscript came from more than mere contractual obligation.

 “There’s always pressure in the writing process,” he said.